enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     Set to 1 to turn on Compton heating on electrons from X-ray radiation (Ciotti & Ostriker 2001).
 Currently only BH and MBH particles emit X-rays.
 Default: 0.
+``RadiativeTransferInterpolateField`` (obsolete)
+    A failed experiment in which we evaluate the density at the midpoint of the ray segment in each cell to calculate the optical depth.
+To interpolate, we need to calculate the vertex interpolated density fields.
+Default: 0.
+``SimpleQ`` (external)
+    Ionizing photon luminosity of a "simple radiating source" that is independent of mass.
+In units of photons per second.
+Default: 1e50
-``RadiativeTransferTraceSpectrum`` (external)
+``SimpleRampTime`` (external)
+    Time to exponential ramp up the luminosity of a simple radiating source.
+In units of 1e6 years.
+Default: 0.1 ``RadiativeTransferTraceSpectrum`` (external)
     reserved for experimentation.
 Default: 0.
 ``RadiativeTransferTraceSpectrumTable`` (external)